brycesluman/mediaplayer/README.md

 Caveat - this could have easily been accomplished with media3.
 This was just an exercise to build the test app with newer technologies.

+Technologies
-MVVM
+ - MVVM

-Clean Architecture
+ - Clean Architecture
-Hilt for DI
+ - Hilt for DI
-Compose Navigation (no fragments)
+ - Compose Navigation (no fragments)
-Jetpack Compose UI
+ - Jetpack Compose UI
-Android MediaPlayer running in seperate service.
+ - Android MediaPlayer running in seperate service.
-PlayerService in separate module
+ - PlayerService in separate module

 Functionality:
  - Play media